 All Indie authors struggle with the vicious cycle of writing, publishing, marketing, blogging, tweeting, and starting the cycle all over again.
 The struggle doesn’t end unless you want to write one book, get it out of your system, and be done.
 For those of us who enjoy the craft, we must continue the cycle and that definitely means we must Blog!

-I’ve been reading a lot of writers’ blogs over the past year and some writers have created a nice niche.
-One such specialty is the information or writing support blog.
-This blog is especially beneficial when the author is smart enough to illustrate, in detail, something that has been plaguing my writing, publishing, or marketing.
+I’ve been reading a lot of authors’ blogs over the past year and many have created a nice niche.
+One such specialty is the informational or writing support blog.
+This type of blog is especially beneficial if the author is capable of illustrating, in detail, something that has been plaguing my writing, publishing, or marketing.

 Others times, I like to read creative writing blogs by writers like Didi Oviatt and her collaborating partner, Kim Knight.
 John Fioravante, and Nonnie Jules are also favorites.
 Each of these bloggers seem to have found their authentic selves.